LoukasTheUhhh/Together/Info/Implemented/Conditions.md

 They are like the Coca Cola drink on the side at your Mcdonalds order.
 ******
 ## How to implement them
-To import them,you must run the following line of code at the top:
+To implement them,you must run the following line of code at the top:
 ```
 !implement condition (type)
 $$replace "(type)" with either "normal" or "looping"